mit212/lab9_2025/README.md

 We don't often need to deal with ALL of these values, which is why we start off just using the defaults.
 In line `46` of the code we simply have `clf = svm.SVC()`.
 This means that all of the default parameters are used.
 Depending on the chosen kernel, only certain parameters are actually used by the method.
 For example `gamma` is not used if the kernel is linear.
 Don’t worry too much about this now.
 Check out the above link if you want to see the definition of the class and learn a little more.

 Now, change `p1d` and `p1e` to `True` and run the code again.
 In this section, instead of using the `svm.LinearSVC` method, we are using the `svm.SVC` method to fit our data.
 By default, the `svm.SVC` method uses a radial basis function as its kernel and it has two parameters, in this case `gamma` and `C`.
 The `gamma` parameter defines how far the influence of a single training example reaches, with low values meaning far and high values meaning close.
-The `gamma` parameters can be seen as the inverse of the radius of influence of samples selected by the model as support vectors.
+It can be seen as the inverse of the radius of influence of samples selected by the model as support vectors.

 The `C` parameter trades off correct classification of training examples against maximization of the decision function’s margin.
 For larger values of `C`, a smaller margin will be accepted if the decision function is better at classifying all training points correctly.
-A lower `C` will encourage a larger margin, therefore a simpler decision function, at the cost of training accuracy.
+A lower `C` will encourage a larger margin, and therefore a simpler decision function, at the cost of training accuracy.
 In other words `C` behaves as a regularization parameter in the SVM.

 By default `C` is set to 1 and `gamma` is set to 'scale' which means it uses `1 / (nfeatures * X.var())` as the value of `gamma`.